MizterB/homeassistant-infinitude/README.md

-# Notice
+# As of January 1, 2025, this project is no longer supported
 *Please check out the new version of this project, available at [homeassistant-infinitude-beyond](https://github.com/MizterB/homeassistant-infinitude-beyond), which takes advantage of modern Home Assistant capabilitities.
-It can be installed alongside this project, so you can try it out before changing over.
-After some time, this legacy version will be shut down.
 Thanks for stopping by!*

 # homeassistant-infinitude
 Home Assistant custom component for controlling Carrier Infinity Touch thermostats through an [Infinitude](https://github.com/nebulous/infinitude) proxy server.